sydasif/python-book/docs/source/01_introduction/06_venv.md

 ## [The virtualenv Package](https://pypi.org/project/virtualenv/)

 The `virtualenv` package was the original method for creating Python virtual environments.
-The `virtualenv` package is better than venv in the following ways:
+The `virtualenv` package is better than `venv` library in the following ways:

 - It’s faster
 - Can create virtual environments for multiple versions
-- Can be upgraded via pip
+- Can be upgraded via `pip`

 You can install `virtualenv` by using `pip`: